Magnesium and Migraine

 - Legumes, like beans

 - Soy products

-Magnesium injections are given only by or under the supervision of a health care professional.
-Some oral magnesium preparations are available only with a prescription.
-Others are sold over-the-counter.
+Magnesium injections are given only by or under the supervision of a healthcare professional.

 Side effects and other precautions

-The most common side effects of Magnesium, especially high doses of the mineral, is diarrhea.
+The most common side effect of magnesium, especially high doses of the mineral, is diarrhea.
 Rarely, other side effects may occur, including:6

 - Difficulty breathing